WhiskersReneeWe/DSND_projects/README.md

 The process is standard.
 * Used Sqlalchemy to connect with a target database and query data from it.
 * After successful data retrieval, I wrote modulized functions to check missing data, tokenized text data.
-* The end product of this pipeline is a Machine Learning ready dataset that contains Training and Test data.
+* The end product of this pipeline is a ML ready dataset that contains Training and Test data.

 ## ML pipeline process

 * Other than standartd ML process, I used grid search to tune some of the hyperparameters.
-* __Note__: In order to save time, I only tuned two parameters.
+* __Note__: In order to save time, I only tuned two hyperparameters.
 There are a lot more can be done to significantly improve the model perfomance.
-* The end product of this ML process will produce 36 categories on any text message.
+* The end product of this ML ppeline process will produce 36 categories on any text message.
 * This script saves the trained model in a pickle file.

 ## Instructions on using the web app